Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/dont_panic.md

 This error appears when you define an element or attribute with an invalid group of strings, rather than just a single string or datatype.
 Relax NG doesn’t permit patterns that juxtapose two string values.
 In most cases, you typed a comma (representing sequence) when you meant to type a pipe (representing choice).

-### No error message, but something isn't right
+### No error message, but something isn’t right

 When you develop a schema after the fact, to formalize the structure of an XML document, the schema itself may be valid, but an error message may appear when you validate the XML against the schema.
 In this development situation, though, we’ve stipulated that the XML says what it says, so if it isn’t valid against the schema that we’re crafting to model it, we need to fix the schema.

 ![](images/relaxng_xml_error.png)

-In this case, the error message tells us we must have a `word` element before a `phrase` element, as we've used a comma to indicate we want one of each one, in that order.
+In this case, the error message tells us we must have a `word` element before a `phrase` element, as we’ve used a comma to indicate we want one of each one, in that order.
-***MORE EXPLANATION HERE***

 To diagnose and fix this type of error, look specifically for phrases like “not allowed yet” and “not allowed here”.
 Does your schema require sequence where you mean choice?
 Or vice versa?
 Did you forget to mark something that repeats as repeatable?
 Error messages like these don’t point to the Relax NG because the Relax NG itself is valid, but readin the error message and scrutinizing the error context should help you identify where to lok in your Relax NG.